-projects, guided readings, creative endeavors or Prerequisites: Junior or senior status, permission of guiding professor, approval of department chair and the dean.
-A written request is to be submitted to the department chair at least two weeks in advance of the term in which study is to be undertaken.
-May not be used to repeat a course for which a grade of D or below has been earned.
-Also see index for SECONDARY EDUCATION COURSES (SED) SED 4400 Classroom Management (3) This course is designed for all secondary and P-12 education majors.
+SCI 4493-94 Guided Independent Research (1 to 4 credit hours per course per semester) Additional information is indexed under Independent Study and Research.
+SCI 4498 Internship in Comprehensive General Science(1- Supervised work experience in the biotechnology industry, governmental agency, business, or other working environment in which a student will learn and apply pertinent professional skills.
+SECONDARY EDUCATION COURSES (SED) SED 4400 Classroom Management (3) This course is designed for all secondary and P-12 education majors.
 The purpose of this course is to establish a foundation of content and application relative to classroom management and discipline, emphasizing reflection, decision making, and integrated teaching/learning strategies.
 Methodologies utilized will include discussion, lecture, field experience, case studies, problem solving sessions, projects, and research.
 SED 4454 Internship Seminar for Secondary Education (3) This course provides seniors an opportunity during internship to examine broad educational issues and concerns, topics on the state and local levels and those of personal interest.
 The scope of the course ranges from juvenile law, classroom management, professionalism, professional development for teachers and other course topics.
 Prerequisite: admission to TEP.
 Co-requisite: SED Internship.
 SED 4474 Secondary Internship in Grades 6-12 (9) The Professional Internship Program is the culminating clinical field-based experience for students seeking certification in a teaching field.
 The Professional Internship Program provides the student with the opportunity to conduct classes and assume the role of a teacher while receiving supervision from a classroom teacher and a university supervisor for a period of one full semester.
 The student will demonstrate skills of the informed, reflective decision maker throughout the internship experience.
 Prerequisite: admission to TEP.
-Methods and Materials for the Secondary Teacher (3) Teaching methods, selection, organization and use of materials and resources in the secondary school discipline(s).
-Observation and teaching experiences will be included.
-Prerequisites: EDU 3310 and admission to TEP.
+Co-requisite: SED 4454.
+SED 4481 Methods and Materials for the Secondary Teacher (3) Teaching methods, selection, organization and use of materials and resources in the secondary school discipline(s).
+Observation and teaching experiences will be included Prerequisites: EDU 3310 and admission to TEP.